 Duties and responsibilities:

-Athletic trainers work for sports teams, schools, colleges, clinics, health clubs, corporations, and hospitals.
+Athletic trainers work for sports teams, schools, colleges,

 Average salary: $25,000-$35,000